pkardas/notes/books/code-complete.md

 - OS interactions

-You might not be aware thet your compiler generated code using heavy OS calls.
+You might not be aware the compiler generated code using heavy OS calls.

 - code compilation